fatihcataltepe/car-market/readme.md

 bin/car-market.bat
 ```

+> Note:
+> If you want to run this application in a IDE(IntelliJ IDEA etc.) you should run `MainTest.scala` class since the resource folders exist under test directory.
 ## Web Interfaces

 In this project there are 5 services available to manipulate the `cars` table.
 A car object is as following